yingji15/yingji15.github.io/_posts/2019-09-01-reading_papers.md

 ---
 layout: post
-title: How to read papers as junior researcher?
+title: How to read papers as a graduate student/junior researcher?
 subtitle: Don't read each paper in depth!
 tags: [efficiency]
 ---